yarriva/flame/README.md

 # flame

-Result of a jQuery tutorial:
+Result of a jQuery tutorial for PhoneGap: https://yarriva.com/projects/Flame.html
-https://yarriva.com/projects/Flame.html

-Live demo:

 APK: